MicrochipTech/aws-iot-zero-touch-secure-provisioning-kit/readme.md

 ### Software Setup

-1. Clone or Download the AWS IOT Zero-Touch Secure Provisioning kit software. *Note- CryptoAuthlib is not automatically included and will need to be cloned recursively or downloaded separately from the kit software.
-If downloaded separately, the files will need to be placed in firmware\SAMG55\AWS_IoT_Zero_Touch_SAMG55\src\cryptoauthlib
+1. Clone or Download the AWS IOT Zero-Touch Secure Provisioning kit software.
+**Note**- *CryptoAuthlib is a submodule and is not automatically included and will need to be cloned recursively or downloaded separately from the kit software.
+If downloaded separately, the files will need to be placed in firmware\SAMG55\AWS_IoT_Zero_Touch_SAMG55\src\cryptoauthlib folder*
 2. Install [**AWS CLI**](https://aws.amazon.com/cli/).
 Used to configure AWS credentials for the python scripts.
 3. Install serial terminal emulator, like [**PuTTY**](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).